“This kind of life has had many people dead inside, alive only on the outside.” A lesbian refugee who was resettled in the U.S.A. earlier in the year.

 - The heterosexual refugee population attacks the LGBT refugees as they leave to collect their food, and sometimes by encroaching into the LGBT community area;

-- There is little safety from scorpions and snakes;
+- There is little safety from scorpions and snakes; and

-- The bathroom conditions are unclean and inhuman;
+- The bathroom conditions are unsanitary.

 While protesting the groups had been ignored by UNHCR staff, who threatened to call the Kenyan police on them if they did not return into the camp.
-The refugees remained steadfast in their protest, moving the camp during a flood to another side of the buildings, but unfortunately on Wednesday were attacked by the Turkana local inhabitants wielding weapons.
+The refugees remained steadfast in their protest, moving the camp during a flood to another side of the building, but unfortunately on Wednesday were attacked by the Turkana local inhabitants wielding weapons.